isomerpages/govtech-corp/_careers/Why Join GovTech/How We Work.md

 third_nav_title: Why Join GovTech
 variant: markdown
 ---
-### How We Work
+### What we strive for in our work

-<font color="red">  Summary of how benefits for the below items, with focus on work culture, mentorship, growth and flexibility.</font> Here's how we function:
+<font color="red">  Summary of how benefits for the below items, with focus on work culture, mentorship, growth and flexibility.</font> Here's how we work:

 ##### Innovators of change
 ![How we work as an agent of change](/images/careers/GovTech_ePayment_team.jpg)